izabelcavassim/gwf_UCLA_cluster/gwf_tutorial.md

 ## GWF

 [gwf](https://gwf.app/) is a flexible, pragmatic workflow tool for building and running large, scientific workflows.
 It runs on Python 3.5+ and is developed at the Bioinformatics Research Centre (BiRC), Aarhus University.

+In this tutorial I assume that you have access to [Hoffman2](https://www.hoffman2.idre.ucla.edu/), and that you are already logged in.

 ## Installation of GWF
 The easiest way to install gwf is through conda, if you do not have conda installed yet in the cluster, please look at the document [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) to find the instructions on how to install it.